 Oakland: Hudson, Zito, Mulder

-Unlike Atlanta's "Big Three", Oakland's group was entirely home grown.
+Unlike Atlanta's "Big Three", Oakland's group was entirely home-grown.
 Tim Hudson was drafted in the sixth round of the 1997 amateur draft.
-He made a big impact in his first major league season, winning 11 games with a 3.23 ERA for the 1999 Athletics.
+He made a big impact in his first major league season, winning 11 games with a 3.23 ERA in 1999.

 Barry Zito was the ninth overall pick in the 1999 amateur draft.
-He too found immediate success in the majors, winning 7 games with a 2.72 ERA for the 2000 A's.
-He also won a playoff game during his rookie season, giving up just one run in 5.2 innings against the New York Yankees
+He too found immediate success in the majors, winning 7 games with a 2.72 ERA for the A's in 2000.
+He also won a playoff game during his rookie season, giving up just one run in 5 2/3 innings against the New York Yankees

 Oakland's "Big Three" guided the team to four consecutive postseason appearances.
 With the pitching staff's ability to dominate opponents, Billy Beane was able to experiment with creative ways to maximize offensive output with minimal spending.
 The Athletics won 74 games in 1998, the season before Hudson broke onto the scene.
 The team won 87 games in 1999, then behind the success of Hudson, Zito, and Mulder, the franchise won 392 games from 2000-2003.